-By default Java 2D tries to select the best visual, where "best" is typically a higher-bit depth visual.
-For example, on some Oracle Solaris operating system releases the default X11 visual is 8-bit PseudoColor, although 24-bit visual is also available.
-In such cases Java 2D will select a 24-bit TrueColor visual as the default for Java windows.
+By default, Java 2D tries to select the best visual, where "best" is typically a higher-bit depth visual.
+For example, on some Oracle Solaris operating system releases, the default X11 visual is 8-bit PseudoColor, although 24-bit visual is also available.
+In these cases, Java 2D selects a 24-bit TrueColor visual as the default for Java windows.

 While it is possible to create a Java top-level window with a